OmriBraha/OmriBraha/README.md

 - 👋 Hi, I’m @OmriBraha
-- 👀 I’m interested in a job in java programming
 - 🌱 I’m currently learning BS.c in Computer Science at the Open University
 - 💞️ I’m looking to collaborate on a cool project
 - :star: Website https://obstudio.me/